solana-labs/solana/docs/src/cli/usage.md

             The epoch height at which this account will be available for withdrawal

         --nonce <PUBKEY>
             Provide the nonce account to use when creating a nonced transaction.
 Nonced transactions are useful when a transaction requires a lengthy signing process.
 Learn more about nonced transactions at https://docs.solana.com/offline-signing/durable-nonce
-        --nonce-authority <KEYPAIR or PUBKEY>
+        --nonce-authority <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
             Provide the nonce authority keypair to use when signing a nonced transaction

         --seed <SEED STRING>
             Seed for address generation; if specified, the resulting account will be at a derived address of the STAKE ACCOUNT pubkey
         --signer <BASE58_PUBKEY=BASE58_SIG>...
+            Provide a public-key/signature pair for the transaction

+        --stake-authority <PUBKEY>
+            Public key of authorized staker (defaults to cli config pubkey)

+        --withdraw-authority <PUBKEY>
-Provide a public-key/signature pair for the transaction --stake-authority <PUBKEY>                Public key of authorized staker (defaults to cli config pubkey) --withdraw-authority <PUBKEY>             Public key of authorized withdrawer (defaults to cli config pubkey)
+            Public key of authorized withdrawer (defaults to cli config pubkey)

 ARGS:
     <STAKE ACCOUNT>    Signing authority of the stake address to fund